Selection Sort

 }

 There is also a “scanning square”, it can move along the film, read or write information, in modern language – a magnetic head.
-Magnetic head class example:
+An example of a magnetic head class:

 int _index = 0;